10 Must-Follow YouTube Channels for Filmmakers and Video Editors

 Subscribe to these 10 YouTube channels on filmmaking, video editing, and production.
 They’re all better than film school!

 There’s nothing better than learning about video by watching videos.
 We’ve already covered 16 must-follow channels that you’ve certainly already subscribed to.
-Those roundups include all the big names you already know, like Film Riot, Philip Bloom, Ugly McGregor, Sam and Niko, and Cinematography Database.
+Those roundups include all the big names you already know, like Film Riot, Ugly McGregor, Sam and Niko, and Cinematography Database.
 You can find the old roundups here: